 - Capital Gains Tax

 Of course, one of the best ways to reduce the amount of tax paid on the sale of a trailer park, is by using a 1031 exchange.

 With a 1031 exchange, a trailer park can be sold and “exchanged” for another asset of greater or equal value.

-According to the IRS, the assets must be similar “like kind” properties.
-When a trailer park is sold and a property is purchased with 1031 exchange, capital gains taxes will not be applied to the original sale.
+According to the IRS, the assets must be similar “like-kind” properties.
+When a trailer park is sold and the property is purchased with 1031 exchange, capital gains taxes will not be applied to the original sale.

 Although they may not physically resemble some of the similar properties outlined by the IRS, trailer parks can be used in a 1031 exchange to purchase a number of different assets without paying any capital gains tax.
 Most commonly these include:

 - Strip Malls and Businesses